JorgeV92/SSSP/sssp/README.md

 _Comic by Randall Munroe, [XKCD](https://xkcd.com/590/)_

 In the spirit of exploring complex ideas with clarity, as demonstrated in the comic above, we turn our attention to a significant topic in algorithmic graph theory: the shortest path problem.
-This challenge extends to the single-source shortest paths (SSSP) problem, which involves finding the shortest paths from a given source vertex $s$ to all other vertices in the graph.
+This challenge extends to the single-source shortest paths (SSSP) problem, which involves finding the shortest paths from a given source vertex \( s \) to all other vertices in the graph.

-Traditionally, this problem is addressed using classical sequential algorithms like Dijkstra's algorithm.
-However, leveraging insights from the [Wikipedia](https://en.wikipedia.org/wiki/Parallel_single-source_shortest_path_algorithm) entry on the Delta stepping algorithm, I introduce a parallel approach designed to solve the SSSP problem.
-The Delta stepping algorithm offers a sophisticated method to improve efficiency and performance in solving this fundamental problem.
-This is my attempt of studying such a problem.
+Traditionally, this problem is addressed using classical sequential algorithms like Dijkstra's algorithm and the Bellman-Ford algorithm, as discussed in Jeff Erickson's book on algorithms[^1].
+However, leveraging insights from the paper on the Delta-stepping algorithm by Meyer and Sanders[^2], I introduce a parallel approach designed to solve the SSSP problem.
+The Delta-stepping algorithm offers a sophisticated method to improve efficiency and performance in solving this fundamental problem.
+This is my attempt at studying such a problem.

 ## Delta stepping algorithm